Analysis | How much protection can Trump offer his family with his pardon power? A lot.

 Should Trump grant such a pardon to his family or his allies and should the federal government later wish to prosecute those individuals, Kalt says, the courts would probably side with the pardon.
 That raises another question, which we explored in April 2017 when Trump was first talking about pardoning his former national security adviser Michael Flynn (whom he finally pardoned last month): Could such a pardon be blocked?

 Not really.
-In 2008, George W. Bush rescinded a pardon he’d issued after learning that the recipient’s father had contributed to Republican politicians, a move made possible because the pardon hadn’t yet been transmitted.
+In 2008, George W. Bush rescinded a pardon he had issued after learning that the recipient’s father had contributed to Republican politicians, a move made possible because the pardon hadn’t yet been transmitted.
 If Trump were to pardon a member of his family, it would take a near-immediate impeachment and removal from office for it to not be put into effect.
 Given recent history, that’s extremely unlikely.

 Trump’s argument in defense of pardoning his family and allies preemptively would probably be that he and they were the targets of unfair investigations from the outset of his presidency.
-He would almost certainly claim that he was hoping to shield them from the sort of politically motivated probes that he himself was so eager to launch during his time in office.
-Whatever the rationale, though, his ability to do so would probably either disincline federal prosecutors from seeking criminal charges against those individuals or force the issue to courts, which Kalt thinks would affirm Trump’s actions.
+He would almost certainly claim that he was hoping to shield them from the sort of politically motivated probes that he was so eager to launch during his time in office.
+Whatever the rationale, though, his ability to do so would probably disincline federal prosecutors from seeking criminal charges against those individuals or force the issue to courts, which Kalt thinks would affirm Trump’s actions.

 If the only check on his doing so is that he would be chided by the D.C. establishment and the media, it’s hard to see why he wouldn’t.